Bio-protocol/TAD-and-loop-identification-workflows/README.md

 # runn hichipper
 hichipper --out result two.yaml --macs2-string "-q 0.1" --macs2-genome "hs"
 ```
+More parameters details of hichipper can be find in https://hichipper.readthedocs.io/en/latest/

 # output
 The folder contains the results of TADs and loops from Hi-C and HiChIP library
 # result visualisation